xodio/hm-def/README.md

 foo(S.Either.Right(4)); // Either.Right('It greater than or equal 3')
 foo(S.Either.Right(1)); // Either.Left('It less than 3')
-foo(1); // TypeError: The value at position 1 is not a member of ‘Either Number String’
+foo(S.Either.Right('hello')); // TypeError: The value at position 1 is not a member of ‘Number’ foo(1); // TypeError: The value at position 1 is not a member of ‘Either Number String’
 ```